GDSSecurity/DotNET-MVC-Enumerator/README.md

 Fetch the .sln file and you should be good to go.
 Build it in Visual Studio supporting .NET version 4.5+.
 All the dependencies are in the packages/ directory.

+Note: If Visual Studio complains about a missing app.config file, delete it from the solution explorer and the build should work.

 ###Usage

 The basic usage of the script is as follows: